marionettejs/backbone.marionette/docs/upgrade.md

 The `childEvents` attribute was renamed to `childViewEvents`.

+Child event bubbling above one level is now removed in most instances and deprecated pending removal everywhere else.
+This can no longer be relied upon.
+To pass events further up the chain, you must explicitly using `childViewTriggers` to convert the event from the child into an event on the parent.
+These can be chained all the way up to the level you require them to be.

+Bubbled child events no longer pass the `childView` implicitly and only pass the arguments passed as part of `triggerMethod`.
+This means that the arguments passed to `onEvent` and `onChildviewEvent` are now identical.

+### View `triggers`

+The view `triggers` attribute no longer passes an `options` attribute to event handlers, instead passing the view instance that triggered the event.

 ## Events

 A number of lifecycle events were changed or removed from Marionette 3.